Phakphum Romsaithong

-Phakphum Romsaithong (ภาคภูมิ ร่มไทรทอง; born 5 January 1992), nicknamed Mile (มาย) is a Thai singer, actor, and model.
+Phakphum Romsaithong (ภาคภูมิ ร่มไทรทอง; born 5 January 1992), nicknamed Mile (มาย) is a Thai actor, singer.
 He is best known for his main roles in KinnPorsche (2022) and Man Suang (2023).

 Early life and education

-Phakphum Romsaithong was born on January 5, 1992, in Kalasin, Thailand, to the affluent Romsaithong family.
+Phakphum was born on January 5, 1992, in Kalasin, Thailand.
 The family is reported to own hotels and malls in Thailand.
 In 2017, he graduated from Thammasat University with a bachelor's degree in Journalism and Mass Communication.

 Career

 Mile became known on the TU Sexy Boy stage, worked as a DJ for the PYNK 98 FM radio station, and has released music under the label Luster Entertainment.
 He appeared in a music video for Thai singer Jodai and tried out for the reality television singing competition The Star.
 In 2018, he played the role of Poon in the TV drama Turmeric Love with Plaster, which aired on Line TV.
 In 2020, he starred in the short film Ladytwenty.

 Mile gained significant attention in the entertainment industry through his role in the 2021 Thai BL drama KinnPorsche, where he starred alongside Nattawin Wattanagitiphat.
 Despite his success in acting, Romsaithong didn't originally intend to pursue a career in this field.
 In an interview with Harper's Bazaar Singapore, he confessed that acting had never crossed his mind before.
 "I've always had a passion for business and strategic planning", he revealed to the publication.
 The series achieved global success, garnering a widespread fan base and sparking a five-city Asia tour to Singapore, Seoul, Manila, Ho Chi Minh City, and Taipei, all due to its popularity.

 In February 2023, Phakphum attended the Dior Winter Fashion Show in Paris.
 In June 2023, Mile and Apo were designated as brand ambassadors for Dior.

 He marked his big-screen debut with the 2023 Thai political-thriller film Man Suang, starring alongside his KinnPorsche co-star, Apo.
 The film received acclaim after making its debut at the 2023 Cannes International Film Festival.
 The film accumulated over THB 24.2 million within the first four days of its release in Thailand.